Food Sources

 In 2024, these partners donated the following amount of food to our food pantry:

-We could not keep the pantry stocked without donations from a number of different community sources and community-led food drives.
+We could not keep the pantry stocked without donations from a number of different businesses and community-led groups.

 Produce Donations